Back

 What makes a perfect web design brief document?

 A perfect website project is a combination of creativity and planning.
 While a non-standard creative brief sounds nice, sometimes it could be better to opt for a standardized version.
-If you write that you need a “magical, inspirational, catchy, soft website design”, it will be open to the interpretation by the designer.
-There’s not enough details, so don’t be surprised if you don’t see exactly what you imagined in the web design brief.
-Instead, give a detailed description of what you want and where.
-Also, it would be a good idea to provide do’s and don’ts that you see on the sites of your competitors.
-The better your description is — the better the website brief and the outcome will be.
+If you write that you need a “magical, inspirational, catchy, soft website design”, it will be open to the designer’s interpretation.
+There’s not enough details, so don’t be surprised if you don’t see exactly what you imagined in the brief.

 Overall, if you don’t have a lot of experience with this sort of thing — make it clear and follow a website design brief template.
-This way, your website design brief will be useful as possible.
-A well-thought-out project is much more likely to be ready on time, and with a website brief, it will be even easier to do so.
-Moreover, if your website was designed with user experience in mind, you’re more likely to increase retention, attract a new audience, or boost online sales.
-You may use various metrics to assess the effectiveness of the website, such as Google Analytics, and then adjust the design if needed.
+This way, your brief will be as useful as possible.
+A well-thought-out project is much more likely to be ready on time, and with a killer website brief, it will be even easier to do so.

 Our guide to an effective web design brief

 Sometimes, our partners find formulating website briefs by themselves hard.
-If you have any problems with writing a website design brief — don’t hesitate to ask your partner for assistance.
+If you have any problems with writing a design brief — don’t hesitate to ask your partner for assistance.
 Say, should there be any difficulties, we can arrange a call with an entrepreneur to tackle a website brief together.

 Here are some tips for bettering your web design brief template.